Make a difference

 Teach in schools that are in all shapes, sizes and places:

 - Pupil Referral Units (PRUs)

-See how Suffolk schools are working together by providing support and sharing good practice; at www.stssp.co.uk.
+See how Suffolk schools are working together by providing support and sharing good practice at the School to School Support Partnership.

 Children in Suffolk have diverse needs, speak more than 130 different languages and come from a wide mix of cultures.

-Our new School Improvement Strategy sets out our vision and we’re working with schools, to change how we deliver education in Suffolk - and we want you to be part of this journey.
+We’re working with schools to change how we deliver education in Suffolk - and we want you to be part of this journey.
 Read about improving children's attainment in Suffolk through Raising the Bar.

 Creative teaching in action: Dale Hall Primary School

 We want you to motivate children and young people to achieve their potential by igniting a passion for learning encouraging our children to think differently and explore new options.

 With the lowest rainfall in the UK, and our coast catching the first rays of sun, Suffolk offers a great climate and beautiful countryside.
 Whether you’re into cycling, sailing, walking and flying (or just eating and watching) Suffolk offers a wide range of outdoor pursuits.